-- A complaint must be filed in writing, contain the name and address of the person filing it and briefly describe the alleged violations of the regulations.
-The Compliance Officer will provide assistance to any person whose disability interferes with filing a grievance in writing. - 2.
+- A complaint must be filed in writing, contain the name and address of the person filing it and briefly describe the alleged violations of the regulations. - 2.
 A complaint must be filed within 30 working days after the complainant becomes aware of the alleged violation.
 (Processing allegations of discrimination that occurred before this grievance procedure was in place will be considered on a case-by-case basis.) - 3.
 The ADA/504 Compliance Officer or his or her designee will conduct an investigation, as may be appropriate, following the filing of a complaint.
-These rules include informal but thorough investigations, affording all interested persons and their representatives, if any, an opportunity to submit evidence relevant to the complaint. - 4.
-The ADA/504 Compliance Officer will issue a written determination as to the validity of the complaint and a description of the resolution, if any, and forward a copy to the complainant no later than 20 working days after the complaint is received. - 5.
-The ADA/504 Compliance Officer will maintain the files and records of Southern New Hampshire University relating to the complaints filed. - 6.
-The complainant can request a reconsideration of the case in instances where he or she is dissatisfied with the resolution.
-The request for reconsideration should
+These rules contemplate informal but thorough investigations, affording all interested persons and their representatives, if any, an opportunity to submit evidence relevant to the complaint. - 4.
+The ADA/504 Compliance Officer will issue written determination as to the validity of the complaint and a description of the resolution, if any, and forward a copy to the complainant no later than 20 working days after the complaint is received. - 5.
+The ADA/504 Compliance Officer will maintain the files and records of Southern New Hampshire University relating to the complaints filed.

-- be made within 10 working days to the ADA/504 Compliance Committee, which will involve other university officials as deemed necessary. - 7.
+- 6. The complainant can request a reconsideration of the case in instances where he or she is dissatisfied with the resolution.
+The request for reconsideration should be made within 10 working days to the ADA/504 Compliance Committee, which will involve other university officials as deemed necessary. - 7.
 The right of a person to a prompt and equitable resolution of the complaint filed hereunder will not be impaired by the person's pursuit of other remedies, such as the filing of a Section 504 or ADA complaint with the responsible federal agency or department.
 Using this grievance procedure is not a prerequisite to the pursuit of other remedies

 These rules will be construed to protect the substantive rights of interested persons, meet the appropriate due process standards and assure that Southern New Hampshire University complies with the ADA and Section 504 and their implementing regulations.
 Any of the above time frames for the university may be extended if it is determined that there are extenuating circumstances.
-Examples of extenuating circumstances include university holidays, vacations of witnesses or compliance personnel or illness of witnesses or compliance personnel.